 - Day-Neutral: Day-neutral varieties regularly produce fairly decent crops of berries from spring until fall, with a fairly large crop in the fall.
 The plants stay small but produce vigorously.
 The only drawback is that they don't do well in areas with very hot summers.
 As with ever-bearing varieties, day-neutrals will produce berries in their first season of growth.

 Planting strawberries is fairly straightforward.
-In your prepared bed, dig holes the size of the football and plant it with the crown of the plant slightly above soil level.
+In your prepared bed or containers, dig holes the size of the football and plant it with the crown of the plant slightly above soil level.
 Backfill and water your plants in well.
 Once your plants are in, mulch the beds with straw, shredded leaves, compost, or pine needles.
 Pine needles are great because they will raise the acidity level of your soil as they break down.

 Watch the plants for first signs of flower buds.
 If you are growing ever-bearing or day-neutral varieties, remove these first buds to allow the plant to establish itself more before fruit production begins.